Specialist Retinal Vein Occlusion Treatment

-Anti-VEGF injections, such as Vabysmo, Eylea and Lucentis, are commonly used to treat RVO.
-These medications work by inhibiting vascular endothelial growth factor (VEGF), a protein that promotes the growth of abnormal blood vessels and increases vascular permeability.
-By reducing VEGF levels, these injections help to decrease fluid leakage and swelling in the retina, stabilising and often improving vision.
+Anti-VEGF injections, including Eylea and Lucentis, are widely used in the treatment of retinal vein occlusion.
+These medications block the vascular endothelial growth factor (VEGF), a protein that increases fluid leakage and promotes abnormal blood vessel growth.
+By reducing VEGF, these injections help stabilise retinal thickness and improve vision.

 What our patients say